ludmilagd/SQL-Alchemy-ORM/Instructions/README.md

 * Use the `calc_temps` function to calculate the min, avg, and max temperatures for your trip using the matching dates from the previous year (i.e., use "2017-01-01" if your trip start date was "2018-01-01").

-* Plot the min, avg, and max temperature from your previous query as a bar chart.
+* Plot of the min, avg, and max temperature from your previous query as a bar chart.

-  * Use the average temperature as the bar height.

-  * Use the peak-to-peak (TMAX-TMIN) value as the y error bar (YERR).

     ![temperature](Images/temperature.png)